-- Work in collaboration with reading specialists, SLPs, special education staff and others helping them understand the impact of hearing loss on the student as it applies to their work.
+- Work in collaboration with reading specialist, SLP’s, special education staff and others helping them understand the impact of hearing loss on the student as it applies to their work.

 - Provide direct service to students individually or in small group settings as indicated in the IEP.

 - Monitor the development of language.
-Provide one-to-one instruction as needed to ensure language is developing as expected.
+Provide one-on-one instruction as needed to ensure language is developing as expected.